KT4Engineering/k-training/sub/lvgl.md

 ## 📌 Training / onboarding information

-  * This training targets young graduate engineers from **Electrical/Electronics/Telecom/Computer** fields.(Exclusively)
+  * This training targets graduate engineers from **Electrical/Electronics/Telecom/Computer** fields seeking their first opportunity ,Exclusively.
   * 8~10 trainees per session
   * Delivered ressources include a booklet and software used during the training
   * Duration : 1 day.